aaronjc15128/password_generator/README.md

 # Simple Password Utilities

-Simple Password Utilities is a mobile app written in Dart with Flutter
+Simple Password Utilities is a mobile app that has the essential tools for creating strong, secure passwords.

 ## Features